tesujimath/bash-env-elvish/README.md

 # bash-env-elvish

-This is a Bash script `bash-env-elvish` and Elvish modules `bash-env` and `virtualenv` for:

 - importing Bash environment into Elvish
 - extracting Bash style shell variables from source files like `/etc/os-release`
+- exporting Elvish function which has the same effect on environment as a Bash function
 - activating/deactivating Python virtualenv

-Source files may be arbitrarily complex Bash, including conditionals, etc.
+- nvm for Node version management

+**Warning: breaking change in `0.4.0`, the Bash backend script `bash-env-elvish` has been unbundled, and is now consumed as [`bash-env-json`](https://github.com/tesujimath/bash-env-json)**

-# Usage
+## Example Usage

-## bash-env
+### bash-env
 ```
 > echo 'export A=1; export B=2; export Z=101' | bash-env:bash-env
 > echo $E:A $E:B $E:Z